ageddesi/Mocked-API/README.md

 Mock API is running on port 3000.
 ```

+## Getting Started (Docker)

+1. Ensure you have Docker installed
+1. Open your terminal/command line tool
+1. Run `docker-compose up`
+1. Open your browser to [http://localhost:3000/](http://localhost:3000/)

 Now you should be able to make any request to that port, and get a response back!

 💡 If you browse to that port, you'll see our swagger documentation.